Back to all posts

 Your first decision point is how you want to pay for your treatments.
 With spa or clinical sessions, you’re looking at a pay-as-you-go model.
 A single session can run anywhere from $50 to over $200, depending on the clinic and the treatment area.
 This is a great option if you want to try red light therapy without a big commitment or only need it for a short-term issue.
 On the other hand, purchasing a medical-grade device for home use requires a significant upfront investment.
 While consumer-grade panels are more affordable, a powerful, medical-grade device is a bigger purchase but delivers more effective results.
 Think of it as the difference between renting and buying—one offers flexibility, while the other builds long-term equity in your wellness routine.

-Finding the Best Long-Term Value
+Calculating the True Long-Term Value

 To figure out the best long-term value, you’ll need to consider how often you plan on using red light therapy.
 If you’re dealing with a chronic condition like arthritis or want to incorporate it into your regular skincare routine, the cost of frequent spa visits can add up fast.
 For example, two sessions a week at $75 each would cost you $600 a month.
 In just a few months, you could have easily paid for a high-quality at-home device.
 The cost-effectiveness of at-home therapy becomes clear when you plan on consistent, long-term use.
 Plus, you can’t beat the convenience of having access to treatment whenever you need it, without having to book an appointment.